yungyuc/nsdhw_21au/proposal/jonathan-liu-0204/0716304-Proposal.rst

 Frontend website

-Platform I'll use - WordPress
+- Platform: WordPress
     - FREE.
     - Highly customizable and user-friendly.
     - Being "responsive", which mean it’ll also work on smartphones & tablets.
     - Help available from the community

 ===================
 Schedule